 Mortgage Foreclosures & Loan Modifications

 When your home is in foreclosure, the mortgage companies have hired law firms that do nothing but foreclosure to take your home.
 They know what they are doing.
-Mortgage foreclosure is so specialized that in both Illinois and Wisconsin, there are specialized and very complicated and technical laws covering just mortgage foreclosure.
+Mortgage foreclosure is so specialized that in Illinois, there are specialized and very complicated and technical laws covering just mortgage foreclosure.
 In order to defend against foreclosure, you need attorneys who are dedicated to foreclosure defense.

 Why do you want to hire Lakelaw to help you defend against mortgage foreclosure?
-Lakelaw is leader in foreclosure defense in both Illinois and Wisconsin.
+Lakelaw is leader in foreclosure defense in Illinois.

 Click the below button to watch David Leibowitz in a Lake County Bar Association video about the foreclosure process in Illinois.